Areas of expertise

 - trainer

 What motivates me to provide this service to the energy sector?
 Many things and many personality types I have worked with through the years.
-I have seen too much go by the boards while those responsible continue to maintain employment.
+I have seen too much go by the boards while those responsible for hundreds of thousands and millions of dollars in damages continue to collect a pay cheque.

 There are basically three dynamics here: